View To A Thrill: Roosevelt GC

 “I believe they had been talking about changing the irrigation for over a decade,” Richardson says.
 “The city finally got approval for that and I was asked to come in and address the features of the course, not re-designing so much as adding some flexibility to the yardage, resurfacing some tees, reconfiguring the bunkering and doing a little work on and around the greens.”

 As part of that overall effort, Richardson said, “we gave them a shopping list of suggestions, beginning with the major category of tree work.
-The golf division head, Laura Bauernfeind, is an arborist and forester by training and was wonderful to work with in terms of the balancing act between the value of trees and the value of good turf health, views and also the strategy of the game.”
+The golf division head, tree surgeons in sutton coldfield, work with in terms of the balancing act between the value of trees and the value of good turf health, views and also the strategy of the game.”

 The tree removal work opened views, allowed more light and air circulation and eliminated certain invasive species.
 As for the indoors, the best dehumidifier in the market had to be installed to allow better air circulation.
 Now golfers are better able to see the distant downtown skyline (on a clear day) and the iconic Griffith Park Observatory.